Dr. Leonard J. Nissim

 Please note: This website is not part of Blackboard.
 You must type in that address the first time that you go there.

-Your grade will be based on tests (50%) and the final exam (50%).
+Your grade will be based on tests (40%), the final exam (40%), and some of the homework (20%).
 Three tests will be given; only the best two scores will count.
 No make-up tests will be given.
-The tests are scheduled for: Friday, February 15; Friday, March 22; and Friday, April 19.
+The tests are scheduled for Thursday, October 2; Thursday, October 30; and Monday, November 24.

 The final exam will cover material from the entire course.
-(Exam week is from Tuesday, May 7, to Tuesday, May 14.)
+It is scheduled for Monday, December 22, from 9:30am to 11:30am.